 - Wrists and hands do not rest on sharp or hard edges

-- Telephone can be used with your head upright (not bent) and your shoulders relaxed (not elevated)
+- The telephone should be used with your head upright (not bent) and your shoulders relaxed (not elevated)

 STANDING: Working Guidelines